ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 When used within a ``foreach`` loop, it will iterate over all the values of a Map.
 You can also use the Langlib functions such as *``get(k)``* to get the value mapped to the string key *``k``*, or *``keys( )``* to return an Array containing all the key strings of the Map.

 The use of comparison operators `‘==’` and `‘!=’` on a Map will perform a deep comparison.
-Two Maps are equal if they have the same set of keys and the values for each key are equal.<br><br>
+Two Maps are equal if they have the same set of keys and the values for each key are equal.

 ## Type Definitions